TREASURIES-U.S. yields dip with conflicting Ukraine news in focus

 By Rodrigo Campos

-NEW YORK, Feb 16 (Reuters) - U.S. Treasury yields fell and were in a tight range on Wednesday, with traders torn between the Russian announcement of more troop withdrawals from the Ukraine border and the West's insistence there could be an attack with little or no warning.
+"The market is pricing in a more pedestrian rate hike cycle, not a 50 basis point liftoff followed by a quick run up to a neutral rate.
+This is going to be a measured and predictable hiking cycle, which is in contrast to what some in the market had previously assumed."

-Headlines about the conflict have kept investors caught between risk assets and safe havens, while oil this week touched its highest price since 2014.
+The two-year US2YT=RR U.S. Treasury yield, which typically moves in step with interest rate expectations, was down 3.4 basis points at 1.535%.
+It earlier touched a low of 1.496%.

-Bonds, especially at the short-end of the curve, have also been focused on increasingly hawkish statements from Federal Reserve officials as the Fed unwinds years of easy monetary policy to fight the highest inflation in decades.
+Outside the Fed, headlines about the building tension in the Ukraine-Russia border have kept investors caught between risk assets and safe havens of late, while oil this week touched its highest price since 2014.

-Price rallies in British and German bonds, linked to the Ukraine uncertainty, are helping keep U.S. yields in check ahead of a 20-year auction at 1:00 pm (1800 UTC), and the Fed minutes an hour later, according to Tom di Galoma, managing director at Seaport Global Holdings in New York.
+The United States and NATO said Russia was still building up troops around Ukraine despite Moscow's insistence it was pulling back, questioning President Vladimir Putin's stated desire to negotiate a solution to the crisis.

 ((rodrigo.campos@reuters.com; @RodrigoCampos;))